webrtc-for-the-curious/webrtc-for-the-curious/content/docs/08-applied-webrtc.md

 assumptions from the metadata of the call.

 Interoperability is another advantage for the IoT space.
-WebRTC is available in lots of different languages C#, C++, C, Go, Java, Python, Rust and Typescript.
+WebRTC is available in lots of different languages C#, C++, C, Go, Java, Python, Rust and TypeScript.
 This means you can use the language that works best for you.
 You also don't have to turn to proprietary protocols or formats to be able to connect your two different clients.

 ### Media Protocol Bridging